Rudtrack/structured-tree/README.md

 ![Lookup note](images/lookup.png)

-To lookup a note you can run "Dendron Tree: Lookup Note" command.
+To lookup a note you can run "Structured Tree: Lookup note" command.
 With this, you can open and delete a note.

 ![Create new](images/lookup-new.png)

-You can create a note by inputting a Dendron path that does not exist.
+You can create a note by inputting a path that does not exist.
 Then you will get "Create New" item.
 Select this item to create a new note.

 ![Create note file for file-less note](images/create-new-existing.png)